bloopybae/obsbot-control-linux/docs/BUILD.md

 # Build & Install OBSBOT Control

-Step-by-step guide for getting the GUI and CLI running on your Linux machine.
+Step-by-step guide for getting the GUI running on your Linux machine.

 ## TL;DR (safe defaults)
 ```bash